nicky7711/Catalog_flask_fullstack/README.md

 ## Remark
 * It is completely optional to put your own Google OAuth API key to run the application.
-* In case database is not properly setup, you can delete and rerun *database_setup.py* first.
+* In case database is not properly setup, you can delete .db files and rerun *database_setup.py* first.
 * In case you want to populate some dummy data, you can run *lotsofmenus.py*